Ichneutica rubescens

 Ichneutica rubescens is a moth of the family Noctuidae.
 It is endemic to New Zealand.
 This species can be found locally in the North Island but is widespread throughout the South Island and is present on both Stewart Island and the Auckland Islands.
 I. rubescens has a round or oval mark near the centre of the forewing that encloses a dot.
 This is diagnostic of this species.
 I. rubescens inhabits tussock grasslands, beech as well as podocarp forests.
 Larval hosts are likely herbaceous plants such as grasses and herbs and larvae have been reared on Gunnera prorepens.
 Adults of this species are on the wing from December to April and are attracted to light.

 Taxonomy

 This species was first described in 1879 by Arthur Gardiner Butler from a specimen obtained in Otago by Frederick Wollaston Hutton.
 Butler named the species Xylophasia rubescens.
 The holotype male specimen is held at the Natural History Museum, London.
-In 1988 J. S. Dugdale, in his catalogue on New Zealand Lepidopera, placed this species within the Graphania genus.
+In 1988 J. S. Dugdale, in his catalogue on New Zealand Lepidoptera, placed this species within the Graphania genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae species.
 During this review the genus Ichneutica was greatly expanded and the genus Graphania was subsumed into it as a synonym.
 As a result of this review, this species is now known as Ichneutica rubescens.